bitst0rm-pub/Formatter/README.md

         Sublime Text > Packages > User > formatter.assets > config

-These files control the behaviours of 3rd party plugins.
+These files serve as _reference_ files for your final configuration.
 The full list of supported options and parameters can be found on plugins dev websites.
 Formatter provides only a set of default config files to illustrate how it works.
-You might want to tweak and refine them to fit your needs.<br/>
+You might want to tweak and refine them to fit your needs.
+Your final config files can be placed anywhere you prefer.<br/>
-Note: Do **not** use config files with the suffix `.master.` as they serve as reference files and may be overwritten by any package updates.
+Note: Do **not** use _reference_ files with the suffix `.master.` as they could be overwritten by any package updates.

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`